glpi-project/docdev/source/devapi/database/dbupdate.rst

 .. versionadded:: 9.3

-Just as SQL `SELECT` queries, you should avoid plain SQL and use methods provided by the famework from the `DB object <https://forge.glpi-project.org/apidoc/class-DBmysql.html>`_.
+Just as SQL `SELECT` queries, you should avoid plain SQL and use methods provided by the famework from the ``DB`` object.

 General
 ^^^^^^^